Dental Fillings Coral Springs FL

 Fortunately, silver fillings can safely be replaced with Tooth-Colored Restorations.

 There are many advantages to tooth-colored restorations.
-Resin onlays are bonded to the teeth creating a tight, superior fit to the natural tooth.
-Such restorations can be used in instances where much of the tooth structure has been lost.
+Resin onlays are bonded to the teeth, creating a tight, superior fit to the natural tooth.
+Such restorations can be used when much of the tooth structure has been lost.
 The tooth remains intact and stronger.

-Since the resin used in tooth-colored restorations contain fluoride this can help prevent decay.
+Since the resin used in tooth-colored restorations contains fluoride, this can help prevent decay.
 The resin wears like natural teeth and does not require placement at the gum line, which is healthier for your gums!